 While we were occupied watching the parade every year, my mom would be in the kitchen creating her wonderful Christmas Cake.
 I suppose it was a time where us girls would be out of her hair for a bit and she could get things done… looking back.
-Christmas cake had to be made early so it could age, full of wonderful fruit and nuts and more than likely a bit of rum.
+In my house, Christmas cake had to be made early so it could age.
+It was so full of wonderful fruit and nuts and more than likely a bit of rum.

-As you begin this holiday season, consider organic flours and sugar for your Christmas Baking needs.
-The Whole-Wheat Organic Pastry Flour from the Pioneer Mills is an excellent flour for making light crisp Ice Box cookies, Gingerbread Men and shortbread.
-The Medium Grind Whole Wheat flour is excellent for your favourite Christmas Cake recipe.
-It is actually ground fine enough to be used anywhere you need all-purpose flour.
-All of my Christmas baking is done with the medium grind Spelt Flour as I try to be as wheat-free as possible.
-Homemade stuffing I make from stale Spelt bread ends that I save up just for that purpose, and what Christmas dinner is not complete with fresh homemade dinner rolls.
+As you begin this holiday season, consider organic flours and sugar for your Christmas baking needs.
+Organic flours are excellent for making light crisp Ice Box cookies, Gingerbread Men and shortbread.
+All of my Christmas baking is done with the medium grind White Spelt Flour as I try to be as wheat-free as possible.
+Homemade stuffing, I make from stale Spelt bread ends that I save up just for that purpose, and what Christmas dinner is not complete with fresh homemade dinner rolls.

 Here is my prize-winning recipe for my favourite Christmas Cake.
-I won a free cookbook, Best Recipes Under the Sun from the Toronto Sun, back in the day when I entered my Christmas cake in a contest to the Dini Petty show on City TV.
+I won a free cookbook, Best Recipes Under the Sun from the food editor for the Toronto Sun, Marion Kane, back in the day when I entered my Christmas cake in a contest to the Dini Petty show on City TV.